rust-lang/rfcs/text/0000-const-value-parameters.md

 Rust already contains one type which is parameterized by an integer, namely the array (`[T; N]`).
 There are several benefits to having statically sized arrays:

- - Arrays are sized types, and therefore can be placed on the stack.
+ - Arrays are sized types, and therefore can readily be placed on the stack.
  - Array size incompatibilities usually cause compile-time type errors, rather than run-time errors or silent misbehavior.
- - The compiler has the opportunity to optimize operations using heuristics based on the array size.
+ - The compiler has the opportunity to optimize operations based on the array size and alignment.
  - It is easier to port and/or interoperate with C or C++ code that uses fixed array sizes.

 However, this is the only case where Rust allows parameterization by a value.
-This has already caused several issues:
+This has already caused several issues, for instance:

  - It is impossible to generically implement a trait for arrays of any size.
- - It is impossible to generically define a family of structs to contain an array of any size.
+ - It is impossible to define a parameterized struct to contain an array of any size.
  - It is impossible to generically define conversion functions between array types.
 (E.g. converting `[u8; 4]` to `[u32; 1]`, `[u8; 8]` to `[u32; 2]`, and
    so on.)